Skip to main content

 • Children in the VPK Program receive a high-quality learning experience with teachers who meet educational standards set by the state.

-• Children are prepared to be ready for kindergarten based upon the statewide kindergarten screening Curriculum curriculum that enhances the age-appropriate progress of students in attaining the VPK Education Standards.
+• Children are prepared to be ready for kindergarten based upon the statewide kindergarten screening curriculum that enhances the age-appropriate progress of students in attaining the VPK Education Standards.

 A group of children participate in an outdoor activity, holding cups and smiling.